pudly/schmopera-hugo/content/articles/a-warm-introduction-the-mozartists-at-wigmore-hall.md

 date = "2017-09-19T20:38:00-04:00"
 lastmod = "2017-09-20T21:34:00-04:00"
 publishDate = "2017-09-20T21:34:00-04:00"
-slug = "a-warm-introduction-the-mozartists-at-wigmore-hall"
-title = "A warm introduction: The Mozartists at Wigmore Hall"
+short_description = "On the 18th of September a new musical group, The Mozartists, was launched at Wigmore Hall.
+The creation of Classical Opera conductor and Artistic Director Ian Page, it aims to cultivate the music of Mozart and his contemporaries, as suggested by the name.
+So with the blessing of the Soul of Music on the cupola above, The Mozartists gave a successful debut." slug = "a-warm-introduction-the-mozartists-at-wigmore-hall" title = "A warm introduction: The Mozartists at Wigmore Hall"
 +++